QingyangZhang/QMF/README.md

 We provide the trained models at [Baidu Netdisk](https://pan.baidu.com/s/1fPltY-QP0YDuthbg89D_aA?pwd=8995).

 ## Instructions on running experiments
-Note: Some of the sheels available for reference are provided in the folder *shells*
+Note: Sheels for reference are provided in the folder *shells*

 To run our method on benchmark datasets: